 For 8-directional movement (including diagonals), add the four diagonal pairs: (-1,-1), (-1,1), (1,-1), (1,1).

-Notice how clean the Python version is compared to Java.
-Tuple unpacking with for dr, dc in directions and the chained comparison 0 <= nr < rows are both more readable than their Java equivalents.
+Tuple unpacking with for dr, dc in directions and the chained comparison 0 <= nr < rows make grid traversal code compact and readable.

 Strings in Python are immutable.
 Every time you "modify" a string, Python creates a new object.
-This has a critical performance implication for DSA:
+This has a performance implication for DSA:

 | Method | Example | DSA Use |